rdodesigns/vimrc/README.md

     git clone https://github.com/rdodesigns/vimrc.git ~/.vim
     git clone https://github.com/gmarik/vundle.git ~/.vim/bundle/vundle
     ln -s ~/.vim/vimrc ~/.vimrc

+If you have no powerline configuration run the following (if you don't know what powerline is run the command).
+If you do have a powerline configuration, adapt the configuration files in 'powerline/' to your system.

     mkdir ~/.config; ln -s ~/.vim/powerline ~/.config/

 After performing these steps, you will need to run the `:BundleInstall`